-These devices often have so many features, and it can be overwhelming and sometimes confusing to know what to look for.
-That is why I have listed for you the features to check first to easily find the model that suits you best.
+These devices often have so many features, which can overwhelm and sometimes get confusing to know what to look for.
+That is why I have listed the features to check first so you can easily find the model that suits you best.

 The models with the best battery life are around 25 hours.
-Needless to say that if it can hold 3 to 4 long days of hiking, you will have peace of mind.
+If it can hold 3 to 4 long days of hiking, you will have peace of mind.

 The quality of reception of the GPS signal

-During a hike, you're likely to find yourself in places where the reception of the GPS signal is not the best.
+During a hike, you're likely to find yourself in places where the reception of the GPS signal could be better.
 Do you usually climb mountains?
 Cross large and dense forests?
-These places are usually not known for good reception satellite reception.
+These places are generally known for poor reception satellite reception.

-With poor signal, the accuracy of your position will be significantly reduced, and in some cases, may even become unusable.
+With a poor signal, the accuracy of your position will be significantly reduced and, sometimes, may even become unusable.

 Having a built-in compass in your hiking GPS is something I consider essential.
 It will allow your device to tell you which direction you are heading, even if you are not moving.

-Without a compass, you will be unable to know which direction you are turning, if you are not walking or moving forward.
+Without a compass, you cannot know which direction you are turning if you are not walking or moving forward.

-While this feature may seem basic, you won't find it in all models.
-Think to check for this detail, if you consider not being able to do without a compass.
+While this feature may seem basic, you will only find it in some models.
+Think about checking for this detail if you consider not being able to do without a compass.

 The altimeter is also a function that will improve your location.
-It will provide more information about your trip, and allow you the calculation of height differences along your path.
+It will provide more information about your trip and allow you to calculate height differences along your path.

-If your altimeter is coupled with a barometric function, it will turn your GPS unit into a real weather station.
+If the altimeter also has a barometric function, it will turn your handheld GPS unit into an actual weather station.
 It may well plot weather forecasts based on changes in air pressure.
-Rather nice if it can warn you of a storm, don’t you think?
+Rather nice if it could warn you of a storm.

-A larger memory allows more storage of information and maps.
-An extension of memory with a micro-SD card is quite useful.
+More significant memory allows more storage of information and maps.
+An extension of memory with a micro-SD card is quite helpful.

 Robustness / Resistance to water

 It is always best to have an extra-sturdy device.
-You'll have no nasty surprises in extreme weather condition.
+You'll have no nasty surprises in extreme weather conditions.

-Imagine yourself caught in a storm with your top-notch model?
-It starts taking on water, goes down, and here you are unable to orient yourself.
+Imagine yourself caught in a storm with your top-notch model.
+It takes on water, goes down, and you cannot orient yourself here.

-Of course, for more occasional use, this criterion may be of lesser importance.
+Of course, this criterion may be of lesser importance for more occasional use.

-Entry level hiking GPS have mostly monochrome screens.
+Entry-level hiking GPS devices have mostly monochrome screens.

 Is it out of the question for you to use such a screen?
 No worries, there is something to satisfy everyone.